kolaowalska/dwindle/README.md

 ~~~

 ### using the cli
+#### single experiment
-to perform an experiment, run the following command:
+to perform an experiment on one graph file, run:
 ~~~shell
 dwindle run --graph <path> --algorithm <name> [options]
 ~~~